North Korea accuses U.S. of 'evil ambition,' says use of strength not a U.S. monopoly

 “The U.S. should better bear in mind that its hostile acts will only bring about the result of adding tension to the already unstable Korean Peninsula and inviting adverse current.
 Use of strength is not at all a monopoly of the United States,” the statement said.

-It comes days after Trump, who says he is keen to pursue talks with Kim even while maintaining a hardline sanctions policy, sought to play down North Korea’s first missile tests since 2017 conducted earlier in May.
+The North Korean statement comes days after Trump, who says he is keen to pursue talks with Kim even while maintaining a hardline sanctions policy, sought to play down North Korea’s first missile tests since 2017 conducted earlier in May.

 Trump said they had involved only short-range weapons and North Korea had stuck to a freeze in nuclear and ICBM tests.
 He appeared to contradict Bolton, who had said there was “no doubt” the North Korean launches had violated U.N.
 Security Council resolutions.